salmankhan-prs/chatbot-test/README.md

 # AI Chatbot

 An interactive chatbot that allows users to ask questions and save responses for future reference.
-This project provides a user-friendly interface for engaging with an AI-powered chatbot, with features for account management and response storage.
+This project provides a user-friendly interface for engaging with an AI-powered chatbot
 ## Features

 - Ask questions and receive AI-generated responses